Disability Rights International: Reports and press coverage

-DRI has had coverage of their work by the following newspapers: New York Times, Washington Post, CNN International, BBC World Service, ABC News, Voice of America, NPR, NBC, Univision, Independent (London), Ha'Aretz and others.
-Moreover, DRI has an article in UNICEF's 2013 State of the World's Children Report focused on children with disabilities.
+DRI has an article in UNICEF's 2013 State of the World's Children Report focused on children with disabilities.

 On June 27, 2009, MindFreedom International announced that Laurie Ahern had been named president of DRI.

 Worldwide campaign to end the institutionalization of children

 Founded by President Laurie Ahern, DRI has led a campaign worldwide campaign to end the institutionalization of children.
-The goal of the Worldwide Campaign to End the Institutionalization of Children, is to challenge underlying policies that lead to abuses against children on a global scale.
+The goal of the Worldwide Campaign to End the Institutionalization of Children is to challenge underlying policies that lead to abuses against children on a global scale.
 One of the main drivers of institutionalization – particularly in developing countries – is the use of misdirected foreign assistance funding to build new institutions or rebuild old crumbling facilities, instead of providing assistance and access to services for families who want to keep their children at home.
 Disability Rights International will document the role of international funders in perpetuating the segregation of children with disabilities.

-Findings by Disability Rights International on conditions of institutionalized children includes:
+Findings by DRI on conditions of institutionalized children includes:

 – In Mexico, there is almost no official oversight of children in private institutions, and children have literally "disappeared" from public record.
 Preliminary evidence suggests that children with disabilities have been "trafficked" into forced labor or sex slavery;

 – In the United States, children with autism and other mental disabilities living at a residential school in Massachusetts are being given electric shocks as a form of "behavior modification";

-– We have found children with autism in Paraguay and Uruguay locked in cages;
+– Children with autism in Paraguay and Uruguay were found locked in cages;

 – In Turkey, children as young as 9 years old were being given electro-shock treatments without anesthesia until we exposed the barbaric treatment;

 – In Romania, we found teenagers with both mental and physical disabilities hidden away in an adult psychiatric institution – near death from intentional starvation.
 Some of the teens weighed less than 30 pounds;

 – In Russia, we uncovered thousands of neglected infants and babies in the "lying down rooms", where row after row of babies with disabilities both live and die in their cribs.

 International policy advocacy

-DRI has advocated extensively in over 25 countries.
+DRI has advocated in over 25 countries.
 Primarily, DRI has focused on: